 The matter is semi-resolved when one of the fur seals jumps on an adjoining rock and gradually nudges its way into sharing part of the platform.
-The sea lion refuses to retreat and both animals end up appearing to have reached a compromise for the space.
+The sea lion refuses to retreat and both animals end up sharing the space.
 The second fur seal stays in the water, preferring to swim around and keep out of the way.
 Once the action subsides, we wander away, careful not to trip over or step on the marine iguanas littering the craggy lava surface like washed-up seaweed.

 As we walk the shoreline in the direction of the ship, it’s obvious the Puerto Egas tidal pools are attracting the largest variety of birds we’ve ever seen in one location.
 Even several Darwin finches land in the trees bordering the shoreline only a few yards behind the beach.
 I lag behind the others for the unusually prime photo ops.
-It’s what photographers call the “golden” or “magic” hour, very close to sunset, and the colors are amazing.
-This one afternoon almost makes up for the cloudy days we’ve had to work around most of the trip.
+It’s what photographers call the “golden” or “magic” hour, very close to sunset.
+The colors are amazing.
+This one afternoon almost makes up for the cloudy days on most of the trip.

-Galapagos hawk feeds on its prize meal; a fur seal pup.
+Galapagos hawk feeds on its prize meal.
+Fur seal pup.

-My day’s highlight comes near the end of our walk where we encounter a huge male fur seal with his harem.
+The day’s highpoint comes near the end of our walk where we encounter a huge male fur seal and his harem.
 The males are supposed to grow no larger than 5 feet (1.5m) in length and weigh no more than about 145 pounds.
 This fellow not only looks much larger and scarily impressive because he sits on a rock plateau just a few feet above us.

 Male fur sea offering us some advice: “Stay away!”

 Dominant male fur seals are enormously protective of their breeding territory, often required to challenge and chase away challengers.
 This fellow also obviously expends a lot of effort trying to keep his women in line, though he doesn’t seem to have much success.
-He seems to be loudly coaxing, or whatever—with hands, he might act like a gorilla beating its chest–to impress the only female on the platform with him.
-She acknowledges his “whatever,” occasionally swaying her head like a boxer in the ring, but eventually just turns and descends to join the other girls below him.
+He seems to be loudly coaxing, or whatever—with hands, he might act like a gorilla beating its chest–to impress the only female sharing the platform.
+She acknowledges his “whatever,” occasionally swaying her head like a boxer in the ring, but eventually just turns and descends to join the other girls below.

 Our guide (a woman) explains, “She’s out to prove she wants more than a one-night stand.
 He needs to step up his game and romance her.”

 It seems absurd that a creature this size and fearsome could ever court (date?) a mate.
-But male whales do it.
-Male sharks do it.
-Male magnificent frigate birds do it (remember those big red sacs?).
+But males of may species do it.
+Whales and male sharks do it.
+Magnificent frigate birds do it (remember the males’ big red sacs?).
 Male blue-Footed Bobbies do it (by building impressive nests and their dancing).
-Uh, even human males do it.
-But instead of impressive nest building, we’ve evolved to offer dinner, a show or a concert.
+Human males do it, too.
+Instead of impressive nest building, we offer dinner, a show or a concert.
 We’ve evolved to not interacting in person with a potential mate and sending text messages instead.

 In the Galapagos, you realize a lot about life and love.